Part 2: The Path of the Advanced Practitioner

 Tokme Zangpo is not saying that suffering does not hurt.
 He is saying that when you realize the empty nature of phenomena, you recognize that suffering -- like all experience -- does not possess the solid, inherent reality you instinctively attribute to it.
 It appears, it is felt, but it is not what it seems to be.

 "Holding illusory appearances to be true makes you weary."
 This is a remarkable observation.
+Pay attention to it the next time you are exhausted by a problem.
 The exhaustion we feel in the face of life's difficulties comes not from the difficulties themselves, but from our belief in their ultimate reality.
 We grip them tightly, we fight them, we rail against them, and in doing so we exhaust ourselves.
 When we see them as illusory -- vivid but insubstantial, like a dream -- the grip relaxes and we find an unexpected reserve of strength.

 This does not mean passive acceptance.
 You can still act to change difficult circumstances.
 But you act from clarity rather than panic, from rather than reactivity.
 And you do not add the suffering of existential despair on top of the practical problem.